Social Services Research and Demonstration

 Applicant Eligibility

 Grants and cooperative agreements may be made to or with governmental entities, colleges, universities, nonprofit and for-profit organizations (if fee is waived), and faith-based and community organizations.
-Grants and cooperative agreements cannot be made directly to individuals, or sole proprietorship.
+Applications from individuals (including sole proprietorships) and foreign entities are not eligible.
+Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.

 Beneficiary Eligibility